sundelinustc/SDL_Neuroimaging-Tools/README.md

 # SDL_Neuroimaging-Tools

 ## Aims
-The aim of this project is to share a set of Matlab, Python, R scripts to facilitate neuroimaging data analyses and results display.
+The aim of this project is to share a set of Python, R, and Matlab scripts to facilitate neuroimaging data analyses and results display.

 I made these scripts based on easily available toolboxes and packages of the most popular scientific programming language.